Tfregona/YOWL/README.md

 ### Sign in

-Form for inscription with a search in the data base for the user
+Form for inscription with a search in the data base for the user if he exists

 <p align="center">
   <img src=".github/yowl_signin.jpg" width="90%;" />